BaleBase/lala/1-Lesson-Plans/04-Linux-SysAdmin-Fundamentals/3/Activities/10_Service_Users/Solved/Readme.md

 **Note: The bonus solution is included.**

+1. To clean up our system and to prevent any unwanted abuse of remnant service users, remove the following service users associated with the services that you removed in the previous activity:

+    - Service users for the `vsftpd` service

+    - **Note**: If you are stuck on where to find these service users, you can search through `/etc/passwd` for clues.

-1. The first step is to remove any service users associated with the following services: `ftp` and `dovecot`:
+   The first step is to remove any service users associated with the following services: `ftp` and `dovecot`:

     - We can quickly find these users with `grep "ftp\|dove" /etc/passwd`